 Around the North Coast there are many vibrant environment groups, human rights groups and social justice groups.
 The Greens, as the third force in Australian politics, embrace and support all progressive forces within society.

 Byron Greens has a strong presence in the NSW Greens scene.
 We have a lot of input into Greens policies and healthy representation on state working groups and committees.
 Our members are also active within the Australian Greens.
 Wherever members’ interests lie, whether at local, state or federal level, or indeed at an international level, we have the means to give them a meaningful involvement in the political process.

-Byron Shire Greens Mayor and Councillors, with Tamara Smith MP for Ballina and Dawn Walker MLC, Northern Rivers Spokesperson, representing us at State level, are all working hard to build better communities.
+Tamara Smith MP, State member for Ballina and Byron Shire Greens Mayor Simon Richardson (resigning end of April 2021) and Councillors, are all working hard to build better communities.

 Receive newsletter & campaign updates